neilsambhu/carla-race/timeline/README.md

 6/8/2024 2:16 PM: (1) lookahead 2 gives max angle of about 3;
 (2) lookahead 20 gives more max angle of 3.14;
 (3) lookahead 60 gives more max angle of 3.
+The angle between points is often about 3.
+6/8/2024 2:38 PM: When I'm no longer going straight, I'm turning.
+There can be a countdown to turning.
+TODO: what is the sequence of events before braking (i.e., before a turn)?